-Unfortunately, I have never had luck freezing and then re-heating anything with coconut milk in it so I wouldn’t recommend freezing this vegan soup.
+Unfortunately, I have never had luck freezing and then reheating anything with coconut milk in it, so I wouldn’t recommend freezing this vegan soup.
 However, if your plan is to freeze it, you can make this recipe and omit the coconut milk.
-Then, when you thaw it and re-heat it, simply add the coconut milk then.
+Then, when you thaw it and re-heat it, simply add the coconut milk.

 To reheat your leftovers, add your soup to a saucepan and bring it to a simmer on medium heat.
+Remember that stirring with a wooden spoon will help ensure even reheating.
 If you prefer, you can also reheat the soup in the microwave.

 More Vegan Soup Recipes

 Vegan Butternut Squash Soup (Instant Pot)

 - 5 cups butternut squash, I used 2 smaller ones, cut in half lengthwise and widthwise